libhal-google/libhal-cmake-util/README.md

 When the `add_build_outputs` option is set to `True`, a range of post-build utility functions are made available.
 These functions generate additional files and information derived from the final binary or .elf file.
 These functions are provided to your CMake build project via the Conan CMake toolchain file.
+If you are using `conan build` along with the `CMakeToolchain` generator, then these functions will be made available in your `CMakeLists.txt` build script.

 - `libhal_generate_intel_hex(elf_file)`: transforms the provided elf file into an Intel HEX (.hex) file.